Aquatic Science Careers

 Marine biologists and oceanographers may be involved in:

-- Collecting samples and data from aquatic locations, using specialized equipment and techniques.
+- Collecting samples and data from aquatic locations, using specialised equipment and techniques.

-- Analyzing samples using sophisticated instruments and techniques.
+- Analysing samples using sophisticated instruments and techniques.

 - Conducting research aboard vessels.

-- Analyzing life forms and constituents present in the water.
+- Analysing life forms and constituents present in the water.

-- Analyzing data through statistical and numerical models.
+- Analysing data through statistical and numerical models.

 - Conducting laboratory tests on samples.

-- Conducting simulations of marine phenomena using computerized or numerical models.
+- Conducting simulations of marine phenomena using computerised or numerical models.